feyeandal/feye.website/data/blog/foss4g2023-experiences.md

 tags: ['FOSS4G', 'Community', 'Women']
 images: ['/static/images/foss4g-loc-volunteers.jpg']
 draft: false
-summary: 'As an enthusiastic traveler and dedicated community volunteer, I recently had the opportunity to attend the annual FOSS4G conference held in the beautiful city of Prizren in Kosovo.'
+summary: 'As a dedicated community volunteer, I recently had the opportunity to attend the annual FOSS4G conference held in the beautiful city of Prizren in Kosovo.'
 ---

 As a dedicated community volunteer, I recently had the opportunity to attend the FOSS4G conference in the beautiful city of Prizren in Kosovo.
 With the backing of a travel, volunteer, and top-up grant from the organizers and sponsors from FOSS4G and the team of HOT Tech and Innovation, my journey was inspiring and beneficial, allowing me to make a difference at this international conference.